-For me it wasn’t until recently that I started making pancakes that don’t fall apart.
-I had many attempts at vegan crepes and pancakes and every time I ended making a big blob of dough and eating it scrambled.
+For me, it wasn’t until recently that I started making pancakes that don’t fall apart.
+I had many attempts at plant-based crepes and pancakes and every time I ended making a big blob of dough and eating it scrambled.
 Yes, it was that bad.
 I don’t know what I was missing out.
-Looking at the ingredients I was using it was a no brainer to get it right.
-But still, I didn’t have the beautiful pancake stacks that I kept seeing on Instagram, instead I had scramble on my plate.
+Looking at the ingredients I was using it was a no-brainer to get it right.
+But still, I didn’t have the beautiful pancake stacks that I kept seeing on Instagram, instead, I had scramble on my plate.
 Tasty nevertheless.
 It must have been my silly belief that it’s complicated.
 I even added this to the perfect man profile – “must know how to make yummy vegan pancakes”.
 No sign of the man or the perfect pancake.
-Until one day!

 A spontaneous mix that came out flat, and round and sticking together.
 Amen!
 I repeated the action.
 I gained confidence and empirical memory.

 It was game on.
 There came the Sunday Pancake brunch that my friends loved every week more and more.
-So, what better way to celebrate Pancake Day than making glorious vegan pancakes with your friends?
+So, what better way to celebrate Pancake Day than making glorious fluffy pancakes with your friends?
 I wouldn’t have them every day because there’s still frying and lots of sugars involved, even though natural.
 Not all sugars are equal, but a sugar is still a sugar.
 Do consume in moderation and you’ll appreciate the moment each time even more.
-But today it’s Mardi Gras, and this is still free of many things.
+But today it’s Mardi Gras, and this is still decent in the grand scheme of things.

 Makes 24 medium pancakes ( serves 4)